A CMO’s Guide to Voice Search in Less Than Five Minutes

 Key Trends and Stats

 Back in 2016, Google stated that 20% of searches (one in five) on Google’s mobile app and Android devices were voice queries.
-Newer data from Adobe shows that 48% of consumers are using voice assistants for general web search.
+Newer data from Adobe shows that 48% of consumers are using voice assistants for general web searches.

 eMarketer predicts that by 2021, U.S. voice assistant users will reach about 123 million, and the number is growing each year.